Skip to content

 Patterns introduced:

-• ECharts calendar coordinate system — calendar + coordinateSystem: "calendar"
+• ECharts calendar coordinate system — calendar option + coordinateSystem: "calendar"

 • Multi-year calendar — arrays of calendar and series with calendarIndex